spettersson/splunk4patientprivacy/data_guidelines.md

       - Example:
           - If working with Cambio COSMIC events, extract the field as cosmic_staff_ID and create an alias: cosmic_staff_ID AS staff_ID.

-**Event type**
+**Event types**

-An event type is a saved search that categorizes events within a data source, eliminating the need to repeatedly write complex queries.
-By defining field-value pairs and search terms, you can identify specific types of events and reference them by name (e.g., eventtype=cosmic_journal), simplifying searches and ensuring consistency.
-Because of Splunk uses schema-on-read, event types can easily be modified and updated over time.
+An event type is a saved search that categorizes events within a journal system, eliminating the need to repeatedly write complex queries.
+By defining field-value pairs and search terms, you can identify specific types of journal events and reference them by name (e.g., eventtype=cosmic_journalaccess), simplifying searches and ensuring consistency.
+Since Splunk uses schema-on-read, event types can be easily modified and updated as journal system data evolves.

-When multiple event types relate to the same category (e.g., logs from different journal systems tracking similar activities), you can assign them a common tag.
-This allows you to retrieve all relevant events in a single search by simply referencing a tag (e.g., tag=journal) without manually specifying each event type.
+When multiple event types relate to the same category (e.g., logs from different electronic journal systems tracking patient interactions), you can assign them a common tag.
+This allows you to retrieve all relevant journal events in a single search by referencing the tag (e.g., tag=journalaccess), without manually specifying each event type.

-For the use cases in this repository, each data source related to patient privacy is expected to have its own unique event type.
-Additionally, all event types should reference the tag 'journal' for compatibility.
+For the use cases in this repository, each journal system in your environment related to patient privacy is expected to have its own unique event type.
+Additionally, all event types should reference the tag journal to ensure unified searchability across different journal data sources.

 Event types can be created in two ways:
 - Splunk Web (recommended): Settings > Event Types > New Event Type